pricebenjamin/SPA-file-reader/README.md

 Once compiled, you can view the usage statement from the command-line in Windows or Linux by executing the program without any arguments, or with the optional arguments `-h`, `-?`, or `--help`.

-### Compiling the latest source files (./BUILD/Source/)
+### Compiling the latest source files (located in BUILD/Source)

 This program has been successfully compiled on Linux (WSL running Ubuntu 14.04.5 LTS) using g++ and on Windows using Visual Studio Build Tools 2017 RC.
-Once the repository has been cloned, users should change directory into the ./BUILD/Source/ folder from the command-line.
+Once the repository has been cloned, users should change directory into the `./BUILD/Source/` folder from the command-line.
 From there, they can execute the following commands to compile the source files into an executable.

 #### On Windows (Developer Command Prompt for VS 2017 RC)
 ```